monicabaluna/transactions/README.md

  posting new transactions, querying for transactions during given days or querying for a user's balance over a given time periods.

-Since the database objects have a fixed schema, I chose to use MongoEngine's Documents for increased code readability and stability.
+Since the database objects have a fixed scheme, I chose to use MongoEngine's Documents for increased code readability and stability.